 In some cases the material basis is associated with a certain quality.
 Thus if a portion of glass is transparent, then the material basis of this transparency is the portion of glass itself.
 But more can be said, namely that the transparency obtains because the molecules in this portion of glass are currently organized in a certain way, thus the aggregate of molecules has a quality: lattice structure.

 I think these need to be better.
 The material basis should be able to be a quality.
 For example the transparency of this glass has material basis the lattice structure of the molecules.
-The material basis of the color of this ball is the arrangement and type of molecules in the first few molecular layes of the outside of the ball.
+The material basis of the color of this ball is the arrangement and type of molecules in the first few molecular layers of the outside of the ball.

 In the case of medicine/disease it needs to be developed by why diseases mush be borne by only organisms before the need for material basis in this context is motivated.
 A